Music

 Music Lessons for Credit

 Music lessons are offered for credit to students (typically majors and minors) as an Independent Study.
-The student will receive 0.5 credits for two sequential semesters of lessons.
-The student will be registered in MUS-X87 (no credit) and MUS-X88 (Credit).
+The student will receive ½ credit for two sequential semesters of lessons.
 Specific course numbers (187, 287, 387, etc.) will reflect the student’s level and progression.
-MUS-X87 it will appear on the transcript with a grade of CR; MUS-X88 will appear as a standard grade.
 The student will complete and submit an Independent Study form to the Registrar’s office.

 The expected semester sequence for music lessons is Fall-Spring, but with the permission of the Music Department, a student may begin a year of lessons in the Spring semester and complete them in the Fall.
 Students taking lessons for credit are expected to perform in the department recital and successfully complete a jury at the end of the semester.